01. Two Pointer

 - Return the list

-where even indices contain even numbers and odd indices contain odd numbers.
+reswhere even indices contain even numbers and odd indices contain odd numbers.

 - Return the list